The Stanford Enneagram Discovery Inventory and Guide

 The Stanford Enneagram Discovery Inventory and Guide was developed by Stanford University researchers and Enneagram experts, Dr. David N. Daniels, M.D. and Virginia Price, Ph.D. in 1998.
 It was originally published by Mind Garden in 1998 as The Stanford Enneagarm Inventory and Guide, and renamed the Essential Enneagram Test in 2000.

 In 2000 the Stanford Enneagram Discovery Inventory and Guide was re-titled, The Essential Enneagram: The Definitive Personality Test and Self-Discovery Guide and published by Harper Collins.
-It was then revised and updated by Harper Collins in 2009.
+It was then revised and updated by Harper Collins in 2009 and in 2025, the 25th year is being celebrated with an audio book version.
 It is the first scientifically (and still remains one of the only) validated Enneagram tests.

 To learn more about David Daniels life-long work, read David N. Daniels Formal Bio.